29 Nov Make your own envelope

-Print out your two templates and cut out.
+Print out your two templates (see above) and cut out.
 (I use a craft knife as is easier to be accurate with the lines than when using a scissors I find).

 When cut out lay your envelope template on top of your envelope material.
 In my case the old manila folders.
 Cut around your template carefully, making sure that the template doesn’t move.

 Step 3 – using the back of your knife score the fold lines at all sides of your envelope.
 This works well with the type of craft knife I am using.
 If your knife ends up cutting the card (experiment on a scrap piece first) then use a bone folder or anything with a thin point to it.

 Step 4 – 7 Lay your inner template on top of the section you want to use for inside your envelope.
 Remember that the top part will be what is seen the most.
 Cut out and using your ruler fold along the top crease line (see the dotted line on your template).
 Then stick double sided tape to all the edges including on one side of the crease line (see final image below)

 Step 8 stick your lining down to your outer envelope.
 Make sure it is fully stuck.